benlamb95/football-quiz/README.md

 The [Premier League](https://www.premierleague.com/) is the most watched league in the world as it is the most challenging and competitive.
 So with this quiz I to hope it will be challenging but fun!

+Please click on the following link for the finished product: [Final Deployment](https://premier-league-quiz.herokuapp.com/)

 ## Table of Contents

 * [User Experience](#UX)